-- 3.1.6 Pursue acquisition of new or expanded community parks, neighbourhood park, and linear parks in the existing developed area to improve walking access to parks and interconnected trails, and to provide additional amenities, as opportunities may arise for property acquisition or as part of redevelopment, with a focus on the following locations: - land needed to connect the trail system per section 5.3 Trails and Map 3 - neighbourhoods lacking good walking distances to parks per section 4.1 and Map 2 - parks that would benefit from expansion, e.g., Rotary Skypark - 3.1.7 Establish future natural parks on the basis of the following criteria, consistent with the OCP: - representative of Courtenay's natural diversity, wildlife or plant protection - to protect wildlife and riparian habitat - ability to support a variety of outdoor recreation activities including walking, cycling, swimming, picnicking, bird and wildlife watching - presence of viewpoints and vista appreciation - equitable distribution of open space to all parts of the City - current status in terms of ownership and zoning - opportunities for acquisition, including cost of the land, willingness of the owner to sell, community interest in the area, and availability of funding sources - protection of donated land for environmental/cultural/heritage values through park dedication and covenants
+- 3.1.6 Pursue acquisition of new or expanded community parks, neighbourhood park, and linear parks in the existing developed area to improve walking access to parks and interconnected trails, and to provide additional amenities, as opportunities may arise for property acquisition or as part of redevelopment, with a focus on the following locations: - land needed to connect the trail system per section 5.3 Trails and Map 3 - neighbourhoods lacking good walking distances to parks per section 4.1 and Map 2 - parks that would benefit from expansion, e.g., Rotary Skypark - 3.1.7 Encourage developers to provide for parks that meet the needs of future residents: - Encourage developers of larger projects to provide parkland that meets the recommendations in this section 3.1 - Accept suitable land for parks per this section or cash-in-lieu from developers of smaller projects - 3.1.8 Establish future natural parks on the basis of the following criteria, consistent with the OCP: - representative of Courtenay's natural diversity, wildlife or plant protection - to protect wildlife and riparian resources and enhance habitat connectivity, especially along riparian corridors - ability to support a variety of outdoor recreation activities including walking, cycling, swimming, picnicking, bird and wildlife watching - presence of viewpoints and vista appreciation - equitable distribution of open space to all parts of the City - current status in terms of ownership and zoning - opportunities for acquisition, including cost of the land, willingness of the owner to sell, community interest in the area, and availability of funding sources - protection of donated land for environmental/cultural/heritage values through park dedication and covenants

-- 3.1.8 Identify potential park sites for disposition, gauge neighbourhood interest in these sites, and conduct a cost/benefit analysis related to disposition of these sites in exchange for acquisition of higher value parkland. - 3.1.9 Should any schools close in the future or become available for new uses, work with the School District to explore opportunities for retaining and acquiring the open space components of these properties as City parks.
+- 3.1.9 Identify potential park sites for disposition, gauge neighbourhood interest in these sites, and conduct a cost/benefit analysis related to disposition of these sites in exchange for acquisition of higher value parkland. - 3.1.10 Should any schools close in the future or become available for new uses, work with the School District to explore opportunities for retaining and acquiring the open space components of these properties as City parks.